 The Compensation Committee reviews compensation paid to management and recommends to the Board of Directors appropriate executive and director compensation.
-From January 1, 2009 to October 22, 2009, Ms. MacMahon and Messrs.
-Burke and Irwin served as members of the Compensation Committee, were not employed by the Company, and did not have any interlocking relationship with another entity requiring disclosure.
-From October 23, 2009 to December 31, 2009, Ms. MacMahon and Messrs of the Compensation Committee, were not employed by the Company, and did not have as members of the Compensation Committee, were not employed by the Company, and did not have any interlocking relationship with another entity requiring disclosure.
+During 2011, Mr. Faulkner, Mr. Owen and Amb.
+Montaño served as members of the Compensation Committee, were not employed by the Company, and did not have any interlocking relationship with another entity requiring disclosure.